AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Method

-\paragraph{Spatio-Channel Context Factorization.} We decompose the joint probability distribution of the occupancy codes at a given level by factorizing the context along both spatial and channel-wise dimensions.
-This dual factorization dramatically reduces the complexity of the predictive task and improves coding efficiency.
+\paragraph{Spatio-Channel Context Factorization.} After aggregating information from a coarser scale $l$, the compression task at the current scale $l+1$ is to predict its occupancy codes.
+To efficiently model this, we decompose the joint probability distribution of the occupancy codes by factorizing their context along both spatial and channel-wise dimensions.
+This dual factorization dramatically reduces predictive complexity and improves coding efficiency.

-\paragraph{Spatial Context Partitioning.} We first partition the target voxels at level $l+1$ into two disjoint, non-adjacent sets using a 3D checkerboard pattern, as illustrated in Figure \ref{fig:anypcc}.
-A voxel with coordinates $(x, y, z)$ is assigned to the first group, $\mathcal{G}_1$ (yellow cells), if its coordinate sum is even, and to the second group, $\mathcal{G}_2$ (green cells), otherwise:
+\paragraph{Spatial Context Partitioning.} To model the coarse-grained structural priors, we first spatially partition the target occupancy codes at scale $l+1$ into two disjoint sets using a 3D checkerboard pattern, as shown in Figure \ref{fig:anypcc}.
+An occupancy code at location $(x, y, z)$ is assigned to group $\mathcal{G}_1$ (yellow cells) if the coordinate sum $(x+y+z)$ is even, and to group $\mathcal{G}_2$ (green cells) if it is odd:

-This partitioning transforms the prediction task into a two-step auto-regressive process.
-The joint probability of all occupancy codes $\{o_i\}$ at the current level is factorized as:
+This partitioning strategy transforms the prediction task into a two-step auto-regressive process.
+The joint probability of all $\{o_i\}$ at the current scale $l+1$ is factorized as:

-where $\mathbf{c}_i$ and $\mathbf{c}_j$ are the initial contexts from the coarser layer, and $\mathcal{N}(j)$ is the $n^3$-connectivity neighborhood of voxel $j$.
-This spatial grouping establishes a powerful local dependency model, allowing the network to leverage information from immediately adjacent, already-decoded voxels for more accurate probability estimation.
+where $\mathbf{c}_i$ and $\mathbf{c}_j$ are the context vectors for locations $i \in \mathcal{G}_1$ and $j \in \mathcal{G}_2$ respectively, drawn from the context field $\{\mathbf{c}_k^{(l+1)}\}$ propagated from the coarser scale $l$. $\mathcal{N}(j)$ is the $k^3$ neighborhood of location $j$.
+This spatial factorization establishes a powerful dependency model on the coarse-grained context, allowing the network to leverage information from immediately adjacent, already-decoded occupancy codes for more accurate probability estimation.

-\paragraph{Channel Context Partitioning.} Within each spatial group, we further decompose the 8-bit occupancy code $o \in \{0, \dots, 255\}$ into two 4-bit sub-symbols, a least significant part $o_0$ and a most significant part $o_1$.
+\paragraph{Channel Context Partitioning.} Complementary to the coarse-grained spatial factorization, we introduce a channel-wise partitioning to model the fine-grained context within each 8-bit occupancy code $o \in \{0, \dots, 255\}$.
+The code is decomposed into two 4-bit sub-symbols: a least significant part $o_0$ and a most significant part $o_1$.

-This channel-wise partitioning enables a two-stage prediction cascade, factorizing the probability of the occupancy code for any voxel $i$ as:
+This channel-wise partitioning enables a two-stage prediction cascade.
+For any location $i$, the probability of its occupancy code $o_i$ is factorized as:

-where $\mathbf{c}_i$ is the feature vector representing the context for a voxel $i \in \mathcal{G}_1$.
-The probabilities of the sub-symbols are modeled sequentially.
-For the first group $\mathcal{G}_1$, this is formulated as:

-This cascading mechanism, which uses dedicated prediction heads ($\text{MLP}_{\text{g1,0}}, \text{MLP}_{\text{g1,1}}$) for the first group, adaptively refines the context and significantly improves coding efficiency.
-A similar process is applied to the $\mathcal{G}_2$.